Protection Works Law in Victoria

 The Role of the Relevant Building Surveyor (RBS) in the Protection Works Process

-Section 87 of the Building Act 1993 provides that on receipt of a Protection Works Response Notice from the adjoining owner, the RBS will examine the appropriateness of the proposed protection works and make a determination.
+Section 87 of the Building Act 1993 provides that on receipt of a Protection Works Response Notice from the adjoining owner that disagrees with the proposed Protection Works, the RBS will examine the appropriateness of the proposed protection works and make a determination.
 The RBS may ask the owner carrying out building work for further information prior to making a determination.
 The RBS will then approve or refuse the proposed protection works as provided by section 87 subsection 4.

 Appeal Rights under Part 7 of the Victorian Building Act 1993